jrudydev/FlickrFeedSwift/README.md

 # FlickrFeedSwift
-This application was created in part for interview preparation.
-The goal is to follow a Test-Driven Development methodology.
+The goal of this project is to parallel an Objective-C iOS app using a Test-Driven Development methodology.